UrbansurferOz/Rock-Fisherman/README.md

 - Responses are cached per‑location for 1 hour to reduce API usage and improve performance.

 Note: The previous Azure/Bing-powered news section has been removed while we evaluate alternative providers.

+### Performance & Logging
+- All weather, wave and tide requests run concurrently to minimize total load time.
+- Development-only debug logs have been removed for production builds to reduce console noise and improve performance.

 Notes: